rahmatnazali/max085/README.md

   Note:
    I code with Linux Mint, so your list of dependency might a bit different because our system differ.
-   It completely fine.
+   It is completely fine.
 Just make sure that these major module are printed at your console:
      - lxml
      - pandas
      - python-dateutil